 Not all decorations for your frog tank are created equal, it's true.
 But they don't all have to be really expensive either.
 In fact, your frog won't care if they are live plants or artificial ones.
 They only want to have someplace to hide and play peek-a-boo with you.
 So, artificial aquarium plants can work just as well as live ones to give your dwarf frogs the cover they need to feel safe and at home in their new tank.

-Your frog will spend a lot of time hanging out at the bottom of his tank "hiding" under the cool plants you give him.
+Your frog will spend a lot of time hanging out at the bottom of his tank "hiding" under the cool plants and other decorations you give him.
 These plants make him feel safe and secure in his home.
 You'll enjoy watching all the wacky ways your frog will hang onto them.
 They really are funny little fellows.

 CNZ Aquarium Aquascape Artificial Plastic Plant, 10-inch x 8-inch, GreenCNZ Aquarium Decor Fish Tank Decoration Ornament Artificial Plastic Plant GreenJardin Landscaping Water Plant Decoration for Aquarium, 8.3-Inch, Purple/Greenuxcell 6 Pcs Assorted Color Aquarium Plastic Plant Decoration Ceramic BaseJardin Artificial Plastic Decorative Long Leaf Grass Plant for Aquarium, 9.8-Inch,CNZ Aquarium Fish Tank 10 Green Lifelike Underwater Plastic Plant Aquatic